-Fig. 8.
-Load-displacement diagram
+Figure 8.
+Load displacement diagram.

-The shear strength of the wall Ss is evaluated using equation (9) as suggested by [41]:
+The shear strength of the wall Ss was evaluated using Eq.
+9, as was suggested in [41]:

 (9)

-P is the peak load and An is the net area which is evaluated according to equation (10):
+where P is the peak load and An is the net area, which was evaluated using Eq.
+10:

 (10)

-w and h are respectively the width and the height of the specimen (here considered as the dimensions of the masonry inner core and both 50 cm), t is the thickness of the specimen (15 cm) and n is a coefficient related to the rate of voids in the specimen (here considered 0.6 where 1 corresponds to a wall with no voids).
-The shear strength corresponding to the peak load is 0.81 MPa.
+where w and h are the width and the height of the specimen, respectively (here considered as the dimensions of the masonry inner core, both = 50 cm), t is the thickness of the specimen (15 cm), and n is a coefficient related to the rate of voids in the specimen (here considered to be 0.6, where 1 corresponds to a wall with no voids).
+The shear strength corresponding to the peak load was 0.81 MPa.

-Figure 9 shown the Load Vs Displacement diagrams recording by transducers LVDT and LVDT1 during the test.
+Figure 9 shows the load vs. displacement diagrams recorded via transducers LVDT0 and LVDT1 during the test.